Professor Andrew J. Seltzer

 I am co-editor of the Australian Economic History Review.
 The Journal homepage is here.

-I am co-organising the Royal Holloway, Department of Economics 20th Anniversary Academic Conference.
+I recently co-organised the Royal Holloway, Department of Economics 20th Anniversary Academic Conference.
 Speakers will include: Nicolas Crafts, Omer Moav, Dan Hamermesh, Dirk Engelmann, Hans-Theo Norman, and Joel Sobel.
 Watch this page for more details.

-The 2017 Economic History Society Conference will be held at Royal Holloway.
-I will be local organizer.
-It is the second time that the conference has been held in London, and promises to be one of the most attended economic history conferences held in the UK.
+The 2017 Economic History Society Conference was held at Royal Holloway.
+I was the local organizer.
+It is the second time that the conference has been held in London, and set the record for largest attendance at an EHS conference.
 Details here.

 I have created several large data sets of personnel records of English and Australian banks.
 Some of this data can now be made freely available.
-You can download career histories of every officer of the Union Bank of Australia employed between 1887 and 1900 here.
-The codebook for the data set is available here.
+Please contact me directly about the data sets.
+The codebook for the Union Bank of Australia data set is available here.
+The codebook for the Williams Deacons’ Bank data set is here.

 EC3342 International Economic History (not taught for the past couple of years, the most recent outline is here)